-What Medical Conditions Cause Hair Loss?
+What are the Illnesses That Cause Hair Loss?

 And this extra strain only makes dealing with serious medical complaints more difficult.